cPanel to cPanel Migration

 See EdbMails system requirements for cPanel to cPanel email migration.

-- Launch the EdbMails application and log in with your registered email address and password.
-If you haven't registered yet, simply click 'Start Your Free Trial' to get started.
+- Launch the EdbMail application and log in using your registered email address and password.
+If you don’t have an account, click ‘Start Your Free Trial’ to begin using EdbMails instantly without registration.

 - Select the ‘IMAP (Gmail, Outlook & more) Migration’